TheHellishPandaa/backup-script/README.md

 You can use, download or modify this script ;)

-This Bash script backs up a user-specified directory and saves it to a destination
+This Bash script make backups a user-specified directory and saves it to a destination

-Function make_backup: This function takes two arguments: the source route and the destination route.
-Checks if the source directory exists with if [ -d "$source" ];.
-If it exists, it creates a.tar.gz compressed file in the destination directory with the name based on the current date and time (with date +"%Y%m%d_%H%M%S").
-Use sudo tar -czvf to compress the contents of the source directory and save it to the destination.
-If the source directory does not exist, it informs the user with a message.
-Request the source and destination route from the user:

-read -p is used to prompt for user input, first for the path of the directory to be backed up, and then for where the backup will be stored.